 careful while tasting anything as it could poisonous such as lead, mercury etc.

 of same size have different weights, like feather, a sponge or a wood.
 This is

 because the material out of which the object is made, are packed more densely

 substance dissolves in another substance.
 Solubility is a measure of how easily

 the substance dissolves in water.

-substances.
-Example: sugar, salt, milk powder etc. Materials that do not
+are called soluble substances.
+Example: sugar, salt, milk powder etc. Materials

 substances.
 Example: wood, stone etc.